rusq/slackdump/cmd/slackdump/internal/man/assets/chunk.md

 ### m: Messages

-The messages contains a chunk of messages as returned by the API.
+The messages contains a chunk of messages.
 It is only populated for chunks of type 0 and 1.
 This slice size can be in range from 1 to 1000 for message type chunks.

 ### f: Files

-The files contains a chunk of files as returned by the API.
+The files contains a chunk of files.
 It is only populated for chunks of type 2.

 ### u: Users

-The users contains a chunk of users as returned by the API.
+The users contains a chunk of users.
 It is only populated for chunks of type 4.

 ### ch: Channels

-The channels contains a chunk of channels as returned by the API.
+The channels contains a chunk of channels.
 It is only populated for chunks of type 3.

 ### w: Workspace information